 Non-surgical treatments of gum diseases focus on antibiotics and a non-surgical deep-cleaning procedure called tooth scaling and root planning.
 These deep-cleaning techniques remove tartar and plaque from underneath the gum line.
 Doxycycline may be given to support the primary therapy of scaling.
 To avoid killing beneficial oral microbes, only small doses of doxycycline (20 mg) is used.

 A home remedy for gum disease includes injecting antimicrobial solutions like hydrogen peroxide in pockets using slender applicators or oral irrigators.
 This process disrupts anaerobic microorganism colonies and is effective at reducing infections and inflammation when used daily.
 Meanwhile, some other products are serving the same purpose as hydrogen peroxide; but can be very costly.
 It is pertinent to note that a home remedy does not address tarter formations, and so are short-lived, as anaerobic microbial colonies quickly regenerate in and around tarter.

 When experiencing the symptoms of either gum disease (gingivitis or periodontitis), one needs to visit the dentists to increase the chance of preventing the disease.

 Dentists and dental hygienists measure periodontal disease using a periodontal probe, a measuring stick gently placed into the space between the gums and the teeth and slipped below the gumline.
-If the periodontal probe can slide more than 3mm below the gumline, it can assumed that such patient has a gingival pocket, but if the periodontal probe cannot slide more than 3mm, migration of the epithelial attachment has occurred or a periodontal pocket if apical migration has occurred.Tags: periodontal disease
+If the periodontal probe can slide more than 3mm below the gumline, it can assumed that such patient has a gingival pocket, but if the periodontal probe cannot slide more than 3mm, migration of the epithelial attachment has occurred or a periodontal pocket if apical migration has occurred.Tags: brush your teeth, periodontal disease, prevent gum disease